 - Select profile properties that contain these profiles' start date contract and end data contract.
 These profile properties should be of date time format.

 - (Optional) You can adjust the maximum number of profiles the model will examine.
 This defaults to 2500 profiles.

-- (Optional) You can change the propensity to churn model and color map used to display your results.
+- (Optional) You can change the propensity to churn model used to display your results.
 See below to learn more about each of the propensity to churn models available for visualizing your results.

 - Save your settings before running the model.

 By default, the AI notebook uses the Kaplan-Meier estimator to display your results.
 In the Parameters tab, you can choose from among several different models (and color schemes) to visualize your results.